 11. Slice the Pie

 Love listening to and discovering new music?
+Record labels are looking for you!
 Slice The Pie is a review panel that pays for reviewing music.
-Just listen, give feedback and get paid!
+Just listen, give feedback through their online survey site and get paid!

 12. Flip and Sell items on eBay or FB Marketplace